Where are Telemarketing Callers Going Wrong?

 I received yet another desperately poor telemarketing call the other day.

 ‘Hello Mr Jonathan.
 How are you today?’

-Now I accept that Delhi call centres may not be adept at knowing a first name from a surname.
+Now I accept that Delhi call centres may not be adept at knowing the first name from a surname.
 However, UK callers do know the difference.
 They also know that I know that that they aren’t genuinely interested in my welfare.
-Maybe next time, when asked ‘how are you today’ I will actually tell them and explain all of my ailments and the doctors’ visits over the past 5 years.
+Maybe next time, when asked ‘how are you today I will actually tell them and explain all of my ailments and the doctors’ visits over the past 5 years.
 Just like filling in a form for life insurance.
-That’ll stop em!
+That’ll stop them!

 Why is it that so few callers are genuinely good on the phone?

 Why do they insist on saying my name, asking me how I am and then launching straight into the classic ‘The reason for my call Mr Silverman is to introduce our products/services to you.
 Do they not understand that I have neither the time nor inclination to listen to them warble on about their commoditised services for which I either have no need or already have a provider?

 I run a lot of telemarketing training courses and it never ceases to amaze me the poor quality when it comes to the input for outbound calls.
 Now, I’m not saying it’s easy.
 Senior decision-makers are heavily guarded by sentries otherwise known as gatekeepers or PAs.
 Yet, there seems to be a disconnect between what people respond to themselves and how they communicate when they are making a call.

 So, how is it done?
 Well, there isn’t enough time before you get bored of my blog to include everything but here are a few quick tips for you to ponder and to help you and your team if you are making outbound calls.
 This is especially valid for b2b and to senior-level decision-makers.